Electromagnetic form factors: A window into the $D\Lambda_c$, $D^*\Lambda_c$, and $D\Lambda_c^*$ molecular structure

 The QCD light-cone sum rules for the magnetic dipole moments can then be established based on the principle of quark-hadron duality, which requires that the correlation functions calculated on the phenomenological and theoretical sides coincide.
 At this stage, an additional step is necessary to enhance the contribution of the ground state while suppressing the effects of the continuum and higher excited states.
 To achieve this, the standard procedures of continuum subtraction and Borel transformation are applied within the QCD light-cone sum rules framework.
 The resulting expressions for the magnetic dipole moments, obtained after performing these manipulations, are presented below:

-As an illustrative example, the explicit form of the function $\rho_1(\rm{M^2},\rm{s_0})$ is given by: This function encodes the contributions of different quark and gluon configurations to the sum rule and serves as a key ingredient in the determination of the magnetic dipole moments.
-Although the explicit forms of $\rho_2(\rm{M^2},\rm{s_0})$, $\rho_3(\rm{M^2},\rm{s_0})$, and other related functions are not shown here, they follow analogous structures and are derived using the same procedures.
+As an illustrative example, the explicit form of the function $\rho_1(\rm{M}^2,\rm{s}_0)$ is given in Eq.~(\ref{sumrules}).
+This function encodes the contributions of different quark and gluon configurations to the sum rule and serves as a key ingredient in the determination of the magnetic dipole moments.
+Although the explicit forms of $\rho_2(\rm{M}^2,\rm{s}_0)$, $\rho_3(\rm{M}^2,\rm{s}_0)$, and other related functions are not shown here, they follow analogous structures and are derived using the same procedures.
 These functions are obtained after applying the Borel transformation and continuum subtraction, and they incorporate both perturbative and non-perturbative contributions from the correlation function.
-The resulting sum rules take the general form:

 where functions $I_{nm}$ and $I_i(\mathcal{F})$ are defined through the following expressions:

 with $\mathcal{F}$ denotes the relevant photon DAs.

 \end{widetext}